 Adding the time for all steps, you're looking at from one hour to one and a half hour (1 to 1 hr 30 min) to boil your water.

 Next Step: Total Time to Parboil Meat and Bones in 20 Gallons of Water

 So that was just boiling water.
-New, here are the times for complete end-to-end parboiling steps for 20 gallons of water:
+The total times to carry out all parboiling steps involving 20 gallons of water are shown below.

 |Bring water to boil from Time to Boil 20 Gallons of Water table||~1 hr to 1 hr 33 min|

 |Add meat and bones to boiling water||~5-15 min||Depends on proficiency and preparedness of staff|

 |Parboil meat and bones||~5 min|

 |Remove and drain pot||~10 to 20 min||Depends on proficiency and preparedness of staff|

 |Wash hot meat and bones||~10 to 15 min||Depends on proficiency and preparedness of staff|

 |Wash pot and start cooking/simmering steps||0||This is start of the next steps/process to cook/simmer broth|